Do Go On - 532 - Dashcon Failure

 So they changed the name.

-oh we'll put together something for this thing that we love it's great
+So they're like, oh, we'll put together something for this thing that we love.

 O'Neill, who, let's remember, was 17 years old,